AventusDAO/avn-gateway-api/avn-connector/src/scripts/README.md

+##Adding Relayer(s)
+This script is written as a temporary measure to add relayer accounts to the AvN gateway while the admin flow is implemented.

+*Note:* Please remember to run this script if Vault is reset or if the relayer account defined in tests changes

 To run the `addRelayer` script:
  - SSH to the `vault-init` EC2 instance in the sandbox account (Ireland).
 If you need access, speak to someone in the team to whitelist your public key
  - cd to `vaultTestData`